How Long After Best By Date: A Comprehensive Guide to Food Safety and Storage

 - Suggests the last date recommended for the use of the product while at its peak quality.

-- Consuming the product after this date might result in a decline in taste or texture but may still be safe to eat.
+- Consuming the product after this date might can increase the likelihood of a decline in taste or texture but may still be safe to eat.

 Factors Affecting Food Shelf Life